Har Hamor

 Yeshivat Har Hamor (ישיבת הר המור); is a Religious Zionist yeshiva in Har Homa, Jerusalem, founded in 1997 as an offshoot of Yeshivat Mercaz HaRav.
 The president of the yeshiva is Rabbi Zvi Thau, and the Rosh yeshiva - head of the yeshiva - is Rabbi Amiel Sternberg.
 There are around 850 students.
 Many of the students are married ("avrechim"), and the average student age is higher than at most Religious Zionist yeshivas.

-The name means "mountain of myrrh", based on Song of Songs 4:6, a phrase which in the Jewish tradition refers to the Temple Mount.
+The name means "mountain of myrrh", recalling this phrase in Song of Songs 4:6, which in the Jewish tradition refers to the Temple Mount.
 The word "Hamor" is also an acronym for "Hemshech [= continuation of] Mercaz HaRav".

 History

 The Yeshiva was founded when a group of rabbis, led by Zvi Thau, broke off from Mercaz Harav.
 The broader cause of the separation was a disagreement between Thau and Rabbi Avraham Shapira, head of Mercaz HaRav, about methods of Torah education.
 The immediate cause was Rabbi Thau's opposition to the establishment of a teacher's college in the yeshiva.
 This was the first time a Religious Zionist Yeshiva had split.

 Since the founding of the yeshiva, the twin brothers Rabbi Mordechai Sternberg and Rabbi Amiel Sternberg simultaneously held the position of Rosh yeshiva - heads of the yeshiva, until the passing of Rabbi Mordechai Sternberg in late 2022.

 The yeshiva has been located at sites in several neighbourhoods in Jerusalem - Kiryat Menachem, then Bayit VeGan, and then, in 2008, to Kiryat HaYovel.
 The yeshiva moved to a newly built permanent building in the Har Homa neighbourhood in August 2017.